 I interned at Originate in their Manhattan, NYC office during the summer after my freshman year of college.
-Originate is a mid-size business-to-business software company (~150 employees across 5 offices).
+Originate is a software consulting company (~150 employees across 5 offices).
 I mainly did distributed computing work for data center workload analysis with Scala + Spark + Cassandra.

 I interned at the MITRE Corporation, a Federally Funded Research and Development Center, during the summer before junior year and the summer before senior year of high school.
 I conducted computer science research for the Federal Aviation Administration Department.

 The first year I created and analyzed the performance of various call-sign identification algorithms and conducted natural language processing research on over 12,000 air traffic controller transmissions into the use of prefixes before call signs by air traffic controllers.

 The second year I expanded my NLP work to over 25,000 transmissions and analyzed the use of separators between runway identifiers and clearances.
 I culminated my research by expanding the strict language model used for the Closed Runway Operations Prevention Device (CROPD) to boost the accuracy of the speech recognition engine.